aveyond/hello-world/README.md

-# hello-world\n
+# hello-world
-practice\n

-// edited by aveyond on 2016/03/11  \n
-Hello!\n
+practice

+Hello!
-This is my first git repository.\n
+This is my first git repository.
-I like C/C++ and I am a junior implementation engineer.\n
+I like C/C++ and I am a junior implementation engineer.
-// end edit\n